adscorp100/mdhomecarebuild/src/content/blog/how-to-become-disability-support-worker-australia.md

 ## Step 2: Choose Your Training Pathway

+While it's possible to enter the field without formal qualifications, having them can lead to better pay and more opportunities.
+Learn more in our guide on [whether you need a qualification to be a support worker](/blog/can-i-work-as-an-ndis-support-worker-without-a-qualification).

+All workers, regardless of qualifications, must complete the [NDIS Worker Orientation Module](/blog/ndis-worker-orientation-module-guide).

 ### Formal Qualifications (Recommended)

+To explore your options further, check out our review of the [top NDIS courses for support workers](/blog/top-ndis-courses-for-support-workers).

 **Certificate III in Individual Support (CHC33021)**
 - **Duration**: 6-12 months